k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

     You can find the instructions on how to run a project locally in the README file or in the contributing guidelines.

+    Maintainers have the right to reject any contribution that fails properly compile.

 ### Commit the Update {.body}

 Prior to pushing the proposed changes to online repository, the contributor